 But today, we head into a new era…Welcome to Industry 5.0.

-(formative) rather than a subtractive process.
+The physical results of Ms. Oxman’s work, which often manifest themselves in fantastic shapes and complicated structures, could only come to being through 3D Printing technology, which is an additive (formative) rather than a subtractive process.
 3D Printing does not wastefully chip away at existing material, it forms impossible materials in “impossible geometries.”

 3D printing is at a very exciting stage in it’s development.
 Here are the reasons why a school should seriously consider using 3D Printing as part of its curriculum...